Not so long ago, I went into my colleagues’ office and declared I was going to propose a research project for an upcoming professional learning day.

 I seriously love my brain.
 I love the way it works, even when it’s trying to keep going at 1am in the morning, triggering a series of negotiations along the lines of Shut-up, please, I really need to sleep.
-Although my brain and I differ on ideal sleep patterns, we both nothing more than settling down for an extended knitting session.
+Although my brain and I differ on ideal sleep patterns, we both love nothing more than settling down for an extended knitting session.

 The good news is that, even though it might look as though I’m patiently constructing the front of a cardigan, what I’m actually doing is reducing my risk of cognitive impairment later in life.
 According to a 2011 study, reading and playing music are great for the brain, but only activities such as knitting keep it in tip-top shape and stave off age-related loss of function.

 The thing is, knitting is a wonderfully contradictory combination of an activity that calms the mind whilst also strengthening it.
 While the repetitive actions soothe you, other parts of your brain are occupied with imagining what the finished garment will look like and yet others are focussed on how good it will feel to complete such a huge achievement.
 It’s a whole-brain workout!

 This comprehensive brain exercise session is doing amazing things for your fine motor skills, thanks to fact that almost every part of your brain is engaged while you knit.
 Here’s a run-down of exactly which areas of your brain are involved in the knitting process, as Kathryn Harper explains in her Lifehack article: